What is Legionnaires’ disease?

 Where does it come from?

-Legionella bacteria are widespread in natural water systems, e.g. rivers and ponds.
-However, the conditions are rarely right for people to catch the disease from these sources.
-Outbreaks of the illness occur from exposure to legionella growing in purpose-built systems where water is maintained at a temperature high enough to encourage growth, e.g. cooling towers, evaporative condensers, hot and cold water systems and spa pools used in all sorts of premises (work and domestic).
+Legionella bacteria live in natural water systems such as rivers and ponds.
+However outbreaks are more likely from exposure to legionella growing in purpose-built systems.
+These have to be where water is kept at a temperature high enough to encourage growth.
+These include cooling towers, evaporative condensers, hot and cold water systems and spa pools.

 How do people get it?

-People contract Legionnaires’ disease by inhaling small droplets of water (aerosols), suspended in the air, containing the bacteria.
+You contract Legionnaires’ disease by inhaling small droplets of water, suspended in the air, containing the bacteria.
 Certain conditions increase the risk from legionella if:

 - water is stored and/or re-circulated

-There continues to be lots of discussion on letting agent and landlord forums about the requirements to carry out risk Legionella Risk Assessments on managed properties, and what the responsibilities are for all parties.
-The onus is on the landlords to get the Risk Assessment done in each of their properties, however if the property is being managed by a letting agency/property management company, then the onus is on them to inform the landlord that they should consider a Risk Assessment on their property.
-Although we know that residential properties are in a lower risk situation (as they generally have a high turnover of water), a risk assessment is still recommended and it will need periodically updating.
+So who needs to carry out a legionella risk assessment?
+The onus is on the landlords to get the Risk Assessment done in each of their properties.
+If the property is being managed by a letting agency/property management company, they must inform the landlord to consider carrying out a Risk Assessment.
+Residential properties are lower risk as they have a high turnover of water.
+But a periodic risk assessment is still recommended.